The MIND Diet: A Detailed Guide for Beginners

 - Poultry: Try to eat chicken or turkey at least twice a week.
 Note that fried chicken is not encouraged on the MIND diet.

-- Wine: Aim for one glass daily.
+- Wine: Aim for no more than one glass daily.
 Both red and white wine may benefit the brain.
 However, much research has focused on the red wine compound resveratrol, which may help protect against Alzheimer’s disease (7, 8).

 If you are unable to consume the targeted amount of servings, don’t quit the MIND diet altogether.
 Research has shown that following the MIND diet even a moderate amount is associated with a reduced risk of Alzheimer’s disease (9).

 When you’re following the diet, you can eat more than just these 10 foods.
 However, the more you stick to the diet, the better your results may be.

 According to research, eating more of the 10 recommended foods and less of the foods to avoid has been associated with a lower risk of Alzheimer’s disease, and better brain function over time (9, 10).

 Summary: The MIND diet encourages the consumption of all kinds of vegetables, berries, nuts, olive oil, whole grains, fish, beans, poultry and a moderate amount of wine.